josephclayton41/A-Path-Analysis-of-Community-College-STEM-Achievement/README.md

 ## Overview

-Survey data was collected from over 400 STEM students at an HSI community college in California using the **Culturally Contextual STEM Identity (CCSI v5)** survey.
+Survey responses were collected from over 400 STEM students at an HSI community college in California using the **Culturally Contextual STEM Identity (CCSI v5)** survey.
 Three composite indices were created:

 - **Meritocratic Beliefs** — The belief that success is determined solely by individual ability and effort.